 “You’ll calculate the value of the pension twice,” says Jason Vary, president at Actuarial Solutions Inc. “You’ll calculate the value of the pension assuming that the member retires at, let’s say, 55, if that’s the optimal age, and then you’ll value the pension assuming that the member retires at 62, if that’s the unreduced age, and then you’ll just take 50 per cent of the first number and 50 per cent of the second number.”

-The standard is a minimum so actuaries could still use the calculation assuming an optimal age if they wanted to, says Benjamin.
+Actuaries could still use the calculation assuming an optimal age if they wanted to because the standard is a minimum, says Benjamin.

 Vary says the most controversial of the proposed changes relates to the optimal age.
 “The actuarial profession is certainly discussing this commuted-value standard a lot, especially around the optimal age thing.
 There’s lots of opinions around optimal age, so I’m sure they will get lots of comments back.”

 Yet he notes the impact will depend on the plan.